PatrickNercessian/UrlWordCounter/README.md

 # URL Word Counter

 To use Docker:
-> docker-compose up --rm urlwordcounter
+> docker-compose run --rm urlwordcounter

 Use this Python Script to count the number of occurences of each word in a web page.